Without risk, growth is impossible.

 The people who find success and continue to advance are those who keep pushing for better.
 Whether they tackle a project that seems impossible, push to break record sales goals, start a new product line, and so on.
 Whatever the goal, people with a mindset that embraces risk understand that you can’t allow a fear of failure to hold you back.

 I know that this seems scary.
-I want to give your 4 practical principles you can use to help yourself become more comfortable with risk.
+I want to give you four practical principles you can use to help yourself become more comfortable with risk.
 Keep in mind, when I’m talking about risk, I’m not saying you simply throw caution to the wind and take a crazy, irresponsible leap.
 No, what I’m talking about is an intentional, focused risk that will help you achieve your goals.

 - Failure is something to be learned from, not feared.
 When it comes down to it, so many of us allow our fear of failure to dictate what we do.
 The fear of what will happen if we fail becomes so big in our minds that we aren’t able to see that this fear is actually a failure in and of itself.
 You’ve got to take chances, make mistakes, and learn from them in order to really grow.